g-nie/django-xinclude/README.rst

 ``XINCLUDE_CACHE_TIMEOUT: int``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The number of seconds that contexts should be stored in the cache.
+The number of seconds that contexts will remain in cache.
 If the setting is not present, Django will use the default timeout argument of the appropriate backend in the ``CACHES`` setting.

 ``XINCLUDE_SYNC_REQUEST_ATTR: str``